-A WWII veteran amputee who doesn’t want to journey (or save) the world.
-Just a grease monkey who yearns to get back to the garage, marry his sweetheart, and figure out what he and his pals’ great sacrifice really meant.
-That was Hank Hannigan, the titular, unlikely hero of the short-lived 1945 comic strip Hank, which creator Coulton Waugh conceived as an answer to traditional adventures.
-“To get a new character I go into the subways and actually draw them,” he told Editor and Publisher before Hank’s April launch.
+Hank Hannigan was no Captain Easy or Jungle Jim or even Dickie Dare.
+In fact, he was designed by his creator, Coulton Waugh, as a deliberate antidote to the comic strip adventurer.
+He was a WWII veteran and amputee who didn’t want to journey (let alone, save) the world.
+Hank was proud to be a “plain guy,” a grease monkey who craved returning to the garage, marrying his sweetheart, and maybe making sense of the sacrifices he and his fellow soldiers just made.
+He was the unlikely hero of a short-lived 1945 comic strip that artist Coulton Waugh conceived as a populist corrective to the fantastic escapades of typical comic strip heroes.
+“To get a new character I go into the subways and actually draw them,” he told trade newspaper Editor and Publisher before Hank’s April launch.
 “I want the people of America to stream into the strip.”

 Hank has never been reprinted, and only stray panels and strips appear online.
 An unevenly scanned PDF of one of Waugh’s scrapbooks does include a patchwork of clippings and syndication proofs including most of the full run.
 Here are the first 8 days of the strip.

 Starting in the Pacific theater late in the war, we meet Corporal Hank Hannigan in battle.
 In the course of things, he rescues a fallen flyer (the legendary Capt.
-“Link” Kollwitz), shows his native genius by outsmarting a Japanese sniper and gets blown up salvaging his squad.
+“Link” Kollwitz), shows his native genius by outsmarting a Japanese sniper and then gets blown up saving his squad.
 The strip pulls few punches.
 At the army hospital, Hank loses the lower half of his leg and Kollwitz dies.
 Depressed at the prospect of life with a prosthetic leg, Hank finds inspiration in a peg legged entertainer who turned his disability into a successful act.1

 The strip took on racism a bit more obliquely.
 The heroic savior of Hank’s squad, Jerry Green, returns with college ambitions.
-A rich landowner offers him a job as handman for his estate.
+A rich landowner offers him a job as handyman for his estate.
 When Jerry politely declines, the cigar-chomping white man grumbles, “Well, well, think of that.
 A perfectly good Negro wanting to ‘go to school.’
 I’m afraid this war has put a lot of ideas into people’s heads.”

 While Waugh lathers on the populist didacticism pretty thick in Hank’s first months, he leavens it with genuine intrigue and action.
-Woven into the anti-fascist conspiracy is a wonderfully drawn femme fatale who falls for Hank and a flurry of romantic missteps with girlfriend Rosalie.
+Woven into the anti-fascist conspiracy is a wonderfully drawn femme fatale who falls for Hank as well as a flurry of romantic missteps with girlfriend Rosalie.
 More impressive was the artist’s graphic experimentation.
 Waugh had a clean thick-lined style and use of deep shadows that seemed to channel the WPA poster art of the 1930s.
-He used light dabs of shadow to define face and clothing.
+He used dabs of shadow to define face and clothing.
 His cityscapes were minimalist but precisely outlined, again, more by shadows than detail.
 Individual panels often carried a poster-like punch.
 His characters might speak directly to the reader with fist-pounding certainty and Soviet poster-art vibes.
 And Waugh loved playing with patterns – stripes, mottling, polka dots – with some eye-popping spotting around his panels.
 He even played with typography and speech balloons.
 His sculpted lower-case lettering often went white against a black balloon.
 Overall, he achieved an adventure strip style that stood apart from Roy Crane’s cartoony approach in Buz Sawyer, Alex Raymond’s Rip Kirby photo-realism and blotchy chiaroscuro of Caniff’s Steve Canyon.

 Hank was an interesting experiment both in design and messaging that recalls a moment of “Popular Front” coalition that may be relevant today.
 Its politics, and even its aesthetics, extended a partnership among the radical left and liberalism against the common enemy of fascism in the late 1930s.
 While often intellectual in leadership and tone, the Popular Front tried to appeal to working class Americans in its support of Roosevelt’s New Deal programs.
 Stylistically, it is often embodied by the art of WPA posters and regionalist painting that celebrated labor, the wisdom of the common man, ethnic diversity and abstract appeals to a collective democratic identity.